Home at Seven (play)

-Home at Seven is a 1950 British mystery play by R.C.
-Sheriff.
+Home at Seven is a 1950 British mystery play by R. C. Sherriff.
 The original production, starring Ralph Richardson, opened at the Theatre Royal, Brighton in February 1950.
 It transferred to Wyndham's Theatre in the West End on 7 March 1950, for a run of 342 performances.
 Variety called it "one of the major successes of the legit season."

 Plot

 David Preston returns home from work to his wife Janet to find that 24 hours have elapsed without him even realising it, and it is now a day later than he thought.
 As hard as he tries, he cannot recall the missing day.
 Evidence then emerges suggesting that he was involved in a theft and murder that happened in the period that he cannot account for.